RobertoMarungo/Rick-and-Morty-fetch-api/README.md

 2. Open the `index.html` file in your web browser.
 3. Click the toggle button to switch between light and dark mode.

+## Note

-Note: This project requires an internet connection to fetch character data from the Rick and Morty API.
+This project requires an internet connection to fetch character data from the Rick and Morty API.